This article has links to products and services we love, which we may make commission from.

 It is very close to the Colosseum which you can walk to within 10 minutes, ideal if you want to visit the amphitheatre for a tour and then again at night to see it all lit up.

-Monti used to be a slum and the red light district but now it is buzzing with locals listening to live music and picking up vintage items at the market on the weekend.
+Monti used to be a slum and the red light district, but now it is buzzing with locals listening to live music and picking up vintage items at the weekend market.

 It’s also common for young Italians to enjoy a beer with friends at Piazza Della Madonna.